The Benefice of

 What do we do if we would like a Baptism??

-You are very welcome to contact the priest-in-charge, Revd Christine Butler, who will arrange a time for you to see her or her representative.
-The meaning of Baptism and the date and time of the Baptism which will almost certainly be on a Sunday service, will then be talked through
+You are very welcome to contact the Rector, Revd Christine Butler, who will arrange a time for you to see her or her representative.
+The meaning of Baptism and the date and time of the Baptism which will usually be on a Sunday service, will then be talked through

 Symbols and actions used during the service